Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Introduction

 Similarly, cross-helicity is equivalent to an imbalance in Els\"asser populations; if we define $H_\mathbf{k} = \langle\tilde{ \mathbf{v}}_\mathbf{k} \cdot \tilde{ \mathbf{b}}_\mathbf{-k} \rangle,$ we have

-In general, neither basis is preferred when the Rossby parameter is turned on.
-Instead, the eigenmodes are Rossby-Alfv\'en modes, whose dispersion combines those of simple Rossby waves and Alfv\'en waves:
+In general, neither the Els\"asser basis nor the $\tilde{v}$, $\tilde{b}$ basis is preferred when the Rossby parameter is turned on.
+Instead, for finite $\beta$ the linear eigenmodes are Rossby-Alfv\'en modes, whose dispersion combines those of simple Rossby waves and Alfv\'en waves:

 where $\omega_\beta$ and $\omega_A$ are respectively the Rossby and Alfv\'en frequencies.
-The coupling of Rossby-Alfv\'en waves of different species will mix the Els\"asser alignment and the cross-helicity, so that cross-helicity will play a role in all the spectral equations and help determine momentum transport.
+The coupling of Rossby-Alfv\'en waves of different species will mix the Els\"asser alignment and the cross-helicity, so that cross-helicity will play a role in all the spectral equations and help set the level of momentum transport in the system.
+This has the effect of severely complicating calculations.

-In this work, we study the role of cross-helicity in $\beta$-plane MHD turbulence.
-First, we show by a simple non-perturbative calculation---arguing on the basis of conservation of mean squared magnetic potential $\langle \tilde A^2 \rangle$---that the total cross-helicity in this system attains a finite, stationary value.
-Second, we discuss a basic closure of the system within the framework of weak turbulence, and argue that for strong mean field, the stationary, real cross-helicity spectrum is in fact equivalent to the Els\"asser alignment spectrum.
-This argument also shows that the turbulence is magnetic below the magnetic Rhines scale and kinetic above, as argued in \cite{diamond2007}.
-We also discuss the difficulties of making progress analytically with the weak turbulence spectral equations.
-In particular, we point out that the $\beta\to 0$ limit is singular, and thus the tempting route of expanding the weak turbulence closure around small $\beta$ fails.
+In this work, we analytically study the momentum transport in this system, and in particular, its relationship with the cross-helicity.
+First, we show by a simple non-perturbative calculation---arguing on the basis of conservation of mean squared magnetic potential $\langle \tilde A^2 \rangle$---that the total cross-helicity in this system attains a finite, stationary value which scales with the turbulent magnetic energy.
+Second, we discuss a basic closure of the system within the framework of weak turbulence.
+Such an approximation should generally be reasonable when the mean field is especially large so that $\tilde v \ll b_0$.
+We derive the weak turbulence spectral equations for a generic system of interacting scalar fields and prove an identity that shows that for strong mean field, the stationary, real cross-helicity spectrum is set by the Els\"asser alignment spectrum.
+This identity also quantifies the balance between momentum transport and magnetic flux transport and can be linked with the Alfv\'enic character of the turbulence at small scales and its Rossby-like nature at large scales.
+We also carry out a calculation of the stationary spectra to leading order in $\beta$, with the proviso that this calculation only makes sense for sufficiently small parallel lengthscales.
+In the absence of $\beta$, there is no significant momentum transport.
+In contrast, we show that, when $\beta$ is turned on, variation over scales in the energy spectrum induces a cross-helicity shift at order $\beta$, which in turn results in an Els\"asser alignment, and thus momentum transport, at order $\beta^2$.